CapnKitten/BetterDiscord/Themes/Material-Discord/README.md

  - `--message-color` - The background color for message bubbles.
 Default: `#292d30` - `#edeff0`**
  - `--message-color-alt` - An alternative background color for message bubbles.
 Default: `#1c1e21` - `#e8e8e8`**
  - `--message-radius` - The border radius for the message bubbles.
 Default: `19px`
+ - `--message-padding-top` - The top and bottom padding of message bubbles.
+Default: `8px`
+ - `--message-padding-side` - The side padding of message bubbles.
+Default: `12px`
  - `--media-radius` - The border radius for images, videos, and audio.
 Default: `19px`
  - `--attachment-color` - The background color for all attachments.
 Default: `rgb(0,0,0,0.325)` - `rgba(0,0,0,0.1)`**
  - `--main-textarea-color` - The background color for the main chat text box.
 Default: `#303338` - `#fff`**